Sandflies in New Zealand: the Milford menace and what you can do about them

 • In my experience, sandflies are usually not a huge problem when you’re enjoying a cruise (e.g. in Doubtful or Milford Sound), although you’ll still get the odd one around.
 But watch out when you step foot on land!

-How to get rid of sandflies?
+How do you get rid of sandflies?

 The obvious:

 • Repellent: make yourself distasteful!
-Chemist Warehouse has a range of repellents at affordable prices.

 • Cover exposed skin – consider a stylish fly veil over your hat.